trenskow/keyd/README.md

 keyd
 ----

-A small library for using and manipulating key path in JavaScript.
+A small library for using and manipulating key paths in JavaScript.

 # Installation